Political spectrum: Other proposed dimensions

-Political-spectrum-based forecasts
+Political spectrum–based forecasts

 As shown by Russian political scientist Stepan S. Sulakshin, political spectra can be used as a forecasting tool.
 Sulakshin offered mathematical evidence that stable development (positive dynamics of the vast number of statistic indices) depends on the width of the political spectrum: if it is too narrow or too wide, stagnation or political disasters will result.
 Sulakshin also showed that in the short run the political spectrum determines the statistic indices dynamic and not vice versa.

 Biological variables

 A number of studies have found that biology can be linked with political orientation.
 Many of the studies linking biology to politics remain controversial and unreplicated, although the overall body of evidence is growing.

 Studies have found that subjects with conservative political views have larger amygdalae and are more prone to feeling disgust.
 Liberals have larger volume of grey matter in the anterior cingulate cortex and are better at detecting errors in recurring patterns.
 The anterior cingulate cortex is used when dealing with conflicting information.
-A study done by researchers from the University of California, Los Angeles (UCLA) and New York University (NYU) had participants sort through a deck of cards.
-The letter M was 4x more likely to be in the deck than the letter W. Participants had to press a button every time an M came up in the deck.
+A study conducted by researchers from the University of California, Los Angeles (UCLA) and New York University (NYU) had participants sort through a deck of cards.
+The letter M was four times more likely to be in the deck than the letter W. Participants had to press a button every time an M came up in the deck.
 Liberals were shown to make fewer errors in mistaking the W for the M. This behavioral study supported the notion that liberals are better with dealing with conflicting information.
 Conservatives have a stronger sympathetic nervous system response to threatening images and are more likely to interpret ambiguous facial expressions as threatening.
 In general, conservatives are more likely to report larger social networks, more happiness and better self-esteem than liberals.
 Liberals are more likely to report greater emotional distress, relationship dissatisfaction and experiential hardship and are more open to experience and tolerate uncertainty and disorder better.

 Genetic factors account for at least some of the variation of political views.
 From the perspective of evolutionary psychology, conflicts regarding redistribution of wealth may have been common in the ancestral environment and humans may have developed psychological mechanisms for judging their own chances of succeeding in such conflicts.
 These mechanisms affect political views.